Brand Hong Kong

 Causative agent

-Pneumococcal infection is caused by a type of bacteria called Streptococcus pneumoniae (pneumococcus).
-There are more than 90 serotypes of pneumococci.
+Pneumococcal infection is caused by the bacteria Streptococcus pneumoniae (pneumococcus).

 Clinical features

-Streptococcus pneumoniae is a common causative agent for middle ear infection (acute otitis media) and chest infection (pneumonia).
-It may also cause various forms of invasive pneumococcal diseases (IPD), such as infection of the brain membranes (meningitis) and blood stream (septicaemia).
+Streptococcus pneumoniae causes a wide range of diseases, more common ones include middle ear infection (acute otitis media) and chest infection (pneumonia).
+It may also cause various forms of invasive pneumococcal diseases (IPD), such as infection of the brain membranes (meningitis) and blood stream (bacteraemia and sepsis).
 The infection can be serious or even life-threatening.

-• Middle ear infection (otitis media) presents with fever, ear pain and sometimes with discharge.
+• Middle ear infection (otitis media) can present with fever, ear pain and sometimes with discharge.
 It may lead to hearing loss in recurrent infection.

-• Chest infection (pneumonia) presents with fever, shortness of breath, chills and productive cough.
+• Chest infection (pneumonia) can present with fever, shortness of breath, chills and productive cough.
 It may result in death in severe cases.

-• Infection of the brain membranes (meningitis) presents with fever, stiff neck and confusion, and results in long-term hearing loss or even death.
+• Infection of the brain membranes (meningitis) can present with fever, stiff neck and confusion.
+It may result in long-term hearing loss or even death.

 Mode of transmission

 Pneumococci are commonly found in the nose and throat of healthy people, particularly in children.
-They mainly spread through droplets via coughing, sneezing, close contact with the patient or contact with materials soiled with the bacteria.
+Occasionally, these bacteria will cause an infection.
+They mainly spread through droplets via coughing and sneezing, close contact with the patients or contact with materials soiled with the bacteria.

 Incubation period